Ecological Effects of Sea Level Rise in the Florida Panhandle and Coastal Alabama

-The Ecological Effects of Sea Level Rise (EESLR) project in the Florida Panhandle and Coastal Alabama is intended to improve scientific understanding of the factors and scales necessary to evaluate shore zone modification and help develop a predictive tool of ecosystem modification due to sea level rise.
-The first step in this project was a workshop, Ecological Effects of Sea Level Rise in the Florida Panhandle and Coastal Alabama, which identified relevant research questions and information needed to advance knowledge and predictions of sea level rise and erosion along the coast.
+The Ecological Effects of Sea Level Rise (EESLR) project in the Florida Panhandle, Coastal Mississippi, and Coastal Alabama is intended to improve scientific understanding of the factors and scales necessary to evaluate shore zone modification and help develop a predictive tool of ecosystem modification due to sea level rise.
+The first step in this project was a workshop that identified relevant research questions and information needed to advance knowledge and predictions of sea level rise and erosion along the coast.
 The workshop also outlined a research strategy to address these needs.
+This project has resulted in numerous models, datasets, and publications intended to assist coastal zone managers in long-term planning for sea level rise.

 The workshop was held in January 2008, and included local and national scientists and managers.
 The workshop was divided into five topical groups to facilitate discussions among the attendees.
 These groups included: (1) geomorphology and physical processes; (2) subtidal habitats; (3) terrestrial biological resources; (4) water quality and hydrology; and (5) modeling.
 Groups discussed habitats, species, processes, existing research, management initiatives, and research and modeling needs with regard to sea level rise.
 An additional group was focused on management perspectives in Florida and Alabama.